 until somehow the decrefs continue on that object until it reaches 0.

-the process if it tries to dealloc the object.
-For the other
+would crash the process if it tried to dealloc the object.
+For any

-immortal objects, the dealloc might be okay.
-However, there will
+other immortal objects, the dealloc might be okay.
+However, there

-be runtime code expecting the formerly-immortal object to be around
+might be runtime code expecting the formerly-immortal object to be

 Again, the likelihood of this happening is extremely small, even on 32-bit builds.
 It would require roughly a billion decrefs on that one object without a corresponding incref.
 The most likely scenario is the following:

 None is returned by many functions and methods.

 Unlike with non-immortal objects, the 3.12 runtime will basically never

 None before giving it to the extension.
 However, the

 extension will decref it when done with it (unless it returns it).

 Each time that exchange happens with the one object, we get one step